Physics and Mathematics BSc (Hons)

 Sigma Centre

-The Sigma Centre is an award-winning mathematics support centre, which provides a wide range of learning resources in mathematics and statistics.
+The sigma Centre is a mathematics support centre, which provides a wide range of learning resources in mathematics and statistics.
 Students can make use of drop-in sessions or one-to-one appointments.

 Informal study areas